2018 7th International Conference on Knowledge Discovery

 authored over 100 scientific papers and participated in many

 national and international research projects.
-He is the co-chair
+He is the

-of three international journals.
+editorial board of three international journals.

 He was awarded the Highly Commended Award from the Literati Club, 2001 for his paper on Intelligent Systems in Manufacturing: Current Development and Future Prospects.
 His research expertise includes Natural Language processing, semantic computing, data mining and big data and knowledge Engineering.